InexplicableMagic/parrotlabel/README.md

 * Supports JPEG, PNG, WebP and GIF.
 * Keyboard nudge to precisely align boxes using the arrow keys
 * Image zoom using the mouse scroll wheel
+* Box positions are recorded at arbitrarily high precision for any zoom level
 * Convenient custom hotkeys to switch between categories